-Kent may be known as the garden of England, but neighbouring counties Sussex and Surrey make a great case for the label to be applied to the entirety of south-east England.
+Kent may be known as the "garden of England", but neighbouring counties Sussex and Surrey make a great case for the label to be applied to the entirety of South East England.
 With perfectly mown lawns, colourful flower displays and rare, preserved plant species, each of these gardens perfectly captures the best of English horticulture.

 Venture into the Italian Garden for a series of plants and sculptures inspired by Italian culture, or celebrate the quintessential English rose in the Rose Garden.
 Admire the giant topiary chess set and be sure to visit Astor’s Garden Legacy, an interactive display tracing the garden’s development from Tudor times to the present day.

-Beautiful from early spring, when the first buds appear, until autumn, when the trees turn red and golden, Sheffield Park and Garden houses acres of landscaped gardens and historic woodland.
+Beautiful from early spring when the first buds appear, until autumn when the trees turn red and golden, Sheffield Park and Garden houses acres of landscaped gardens and historic woodland.
 From various points, you can enjoy spectacular views across the countryside, although with the immense range of colourful plants and trees in the garden, great views can be found just about anywhere.
 Spot the influences of renowned landscape gardeners Capability Brown and Humphry Repton, wander around the four main lakes that form the heart of this verdant refuge, and keep your eyes peeled for an array of wildlife including kingfishers and birds of prey.

 From here, you can explore parts of the vast Windsor Great Park or take a short drive to neighbouring Windsor, a town with a rich royal heritage.
-Its castle is the largest and oldest inhabited fortification in the world, having housed royalty for more than 900 years – look out for the Royal Standard flying over the Round Tower, a sign the Queen is in residence.
+Its castle is the largest and oldest inhabited fortification in the world, having housed royalty for more than 900 years.
+Look out for the Royal Standard flying over the Round Tower, a sign the Queen is in residence.